vn971/rua/README.md

 We'll consider the "install" command as it's the most advanced one.
 RUA will:

 1. Fetch the AUR package (via git)
-2. Let the user review PKGBUILD and the repo.
-Only go to next steps after user approval.
+1. Check .SRCINFO for other AUR dependencies, repeat the process for them
-3. Check AUR dependencies, repeat the process for them
+1. Once all dependencies are fetched, we know which pacman packages are needed to install, and which AUR packages are needed to be built and installed.
+Show this summary to the user.
-4. Ask the user to install all aggregated non-aur packages.
+1. If the user proceeds, let them review all repo-s, including their PKGBUILDs.
-5. Build all AUR packages of maximum dependency "depth"
+1. Build all AUR packages of maximum dependency "depth"
-6. After all are built, let the user review them all
+1. After all are built, let the user review them all
-7. If review passes, let the user install these packages
+1. If review passes, let the user install these packages
-8. The lowest (dependency-wise) packages are now installed.
+1. The lowest (dependency-wise) packages are now installed.
 Go to 5.
-9. Exit when all packages are installed.
+1. Exit when all packages are installed.

 ## Limitations